BlackBoxVision/styled-animation/README.md

 ## Issues

 If you found a bug, or you have an answer, or whatever.
 Please, open an [issue](https://github.com/BlackBoxVision/styled-animation/issues).
-I will do the best to fix it, or help you.
+We will do our best to fix it.

 ## Contributing